 The Liturgy is highly recommended.
 Certificates signifying completion of studies may be given upon completion of 8th grade.

 PARENT ORGANIZATIONS

 Parent-Teacher Organizations (and like-named entities) support the critical relationship between schools and parents, the primary educators of their children.
-These organizations help the principal advance the school's mission.
+These organizations support the headmaster to advance the school's mission.